hdc-arizona/interactive-analysis.org/index.md

 * Final versions due: August 17, 2018
 * Event: October 21 or 22, 2018

-## Paper format and submission
+## Paper Format and Submission

 Submissions should follow IEEE TVCG guidelines, which can be found [here](http://junctionpublishing.org/vgtc/Tasks/camera_tvcg.html).
-Submissions should not exceed five total pages, the last page of which should contain only references.
+Submissions should not exceed 4 to 6 pages, excluding references.

-## Submission

 Papers should be submitted through the
 [Precision Conference System](http://precisionconference.com/~vgtc)